-Of course, the subtitles had been created in advance, but it seemed they hadn’t been made with full attention to detail.
-Far too often the words the actors spoke were either twisted by the subtitles or predicted by them – I mean significant pauses were completely obviated by the fact that what the actor was going to say was already present on the screen.
-Furthermore, spelling mistakes were also a distraction: I suspect for example, the script actually called for the actors to use the word “deviance” and not “deviants” as the subtitles insisted.
+I presume the subtitles had been created in advance, but it seemed they hadn’t been made with full attention to detail.
+Far too often the words the actors spoke were either twisted by the subtitles or predicted by them.
+I mean significant pauses were completely obviated by the fact that what the actor was going to say was already present on the screen.
+Furthermore, spelling mistakes were also a distraction.
+I suspect for example, the script actually called for the actors to use the word “deviance”, and not “deviants” as the subtitles insisted.

 I wonder why subtitles are being used now?
 Is this going to be a regular feature in future?
 Are subtitles also to be seen in British or American cinemas?
 Is the non-English speaker audience so big and have they protested so vocally about having to listen to English without subtitles?

-If there’s a market for NT broadcast performances with subtitles, would it be possible to broadcast first a performance without (for those of us who really don’t need them), then rebroadcast the same performance with added subtitles?
-(In that way at least there would be a chance that the words would actually reflect what the actors were saying.)
+If there’s a market for NT broadcast performances with subtitles, would it be possible to broadcast first a performance without?
+(For those of us who really don’t need them.)
+Then re-broadcast the same performance with added subtitles?
+That way there would be a chance the subtitles would be edited actually to reflect what the actors were saying.

 Both Zoë Wanamaker, and Mark Bonner as the tutor, coped well with some speeches that must have been a trial in rehearsal.